 Argument #3: Russian Interference, Chinese Disinformation, etc.

 The scale of Trump's refusal to accept the results of the election is historic and unprecedented.
 But it was a long time coming.
-It didn't begin with Trump; Democrats have, after all, spent four years casting doubt on the integrity of the 2016 Election.
+It didn't begin with Trump; Democrats have, after all, spent four years casting doubt on the integrity of the 2016 Election with credible accusations of meddling.
 They did everything they could to take Trump down during his term in office, notably by impeaching him and painting him as an agent of foreign powers.

 It seems inconsistent to have made those claims but dismiss these claims out of hand.
 If anything, we should be supporting the courts for consistency's sake.